PikachuPenial/Titanmod/PATCHNOTES.md

 - Ammo text while using melee weapons now displays the keybind to throw the melee weapon

 - Adjusted view model for the Riot Shield

+- Fixed AA-12 being considered a rifle instead of a shotgun

+- Fixed HK53 being considered a LMG instead of a rifle

+- Fixed Tariq being considered a "9x19" instead of a pistol (2023 Penial was on crack fucking cocaine)

 - Fixed issues caused by recent TFA Base updates